Our Story

 Thomas Merton

 Karen Silton has been a professional ceramist, fine art mosaicist and educator for over thirty years.
-She has a BA degree in Sociology from UCLA and is a doctoral candidate in the Depth Psychology Program at Pacifica Graduate Institute, CLIE Program (community, liberation, indigenous, eco psychologies) in Carpinteria, CA. She has received numerous private and public commissions and her artwork is in collections worldwide.
+She earned a BA degree in Sociology from UCLA and her doctorate in the Depth Psychology Program from Pacifica Graduate Institute, CLIE Program (community, liberation, indigenous, eco psychologies) in Carpinteria, CA. She has received numerous private and public commissions and her artwork is in collections worldwide.

 In 2018 she established Communities Create to work collaboratively with Los Angeles community-based non-profit health and social service agencies and organizations to improve well-being by providing high quality "art making in community" programs for individuals experiencing homelessness.